KeithCes/Bringers/Bringers/notes.md

 #  things to do before backend

--seperate all logic from view into viewmodel (google to double check exactly what) -test app on all device sizes (need to base width/height off screen size)
+-SKIPPING FOR NOW -- seperate all logic from view into viewmodel -test app on all device sizes (need to base width/height off screen size)
     -custom class with width height
             -mid height, low height, high heght (HEIGHT - x), wtc